 Besides, another significant development during this period was the movement towards the establishment of the Punjab University.
 An Anglo Oriented College was opened, which ultimately in 1882 developed into the Punjab University.
-Yet another development was the handing over of the provincial departments of education by Mayo in 1871 to the provincial departments of Education by Mayo in 1871 to the provincial departments of Education by Mayo in 1871 to the provinces themselves, which were to be given a definite revenue assignment from the Centre for the purpose.
+Yet another development was the handing over of the provincial departments of education by Mayo in 1871 to the provinces themselves, which were to be given a definite revenue assignment from the Centre for the purpose.